CIS5650-Fall-2025/WebGPU-Compute-Samples/README.md

 ## Samples

 * SAXPY
+* Matrix Multiplication (Naive and Tiled using Shared Memory)

+## Run locally

+* Using Node.js, run `npm start`.
+* Open your browser to `localhost:3000/<sample.html>`, where `sample.html` should be replaced by the benchmark you with to run.

 ### Third Party Credits

-Uses [Simple NodeJS HTTP Server](https://github.com/iftee/simple-nodejs-http-server) for serving HTML and JS files.
+* Uses [Simple NodeJS HTTP Server](https://github.com/iftee/simple-nodejs-http-server) for serving HTML and JS files.
-The benchmark is built in order to experimentally confirm this assumption and also determine by how much WebGPU performance is superior to WebGL.
+* Uses [regular-table](https://github.com/finos/regular-table/) to display results